only-dev-ops/NHP/README.md

 # NHP: National Highway of Prefixes

 **NHP** is a real-time BGP (Border Gateway Protocol) monitoring application that utilizes the RIPE RIS Live data stream to track changes in network prefixes globally.
 The system helps network engineers, researchers, and security professionals observe route announcements and withdrawals in real-time.
-It also aims to support historical analysis of prefix behaviors using Kafka and TimescaleDB in future iterations.
+It supports live monitoring, event logging, and metric visualization with Kafka, Redis, Prometheus, and Grafana.

 ## Project Overview

 NHP connects to the RIPE RIS Live WebSocket and subscribes to real-time BGP updates.
 Users can define a set of network prefixes to monitor, and the app filters updates accordingly.
-The system provides insights such as path changes, prefix announcements and withdrawals, and can potentially be extended to visualize routing history.
+The system tracks prefix activity, path changes, and flapping behavior in real-time.
+Events are published to Kafka for historical replay or auditing.
+Redis is used as the source of truth for live state during runtime.

+## Architecture Overview

+- **Kafka** is used as an event log for all prefix tracking actions (`ADD`/`REMOVE`).
+The topic `bgp.prefixes.track` retains every state mutation and allows the system to rebuild tracking state deterministically.
+- **Redis** acts as the hot store for currently tracked prefixes during runtime.
+When the service starts, it replays the Kafka topic to restore prefix state into Redis.
+- **WebSocket Client** connects to RIPE RIS Live and dynamically resubscribes based on current prefixes stored in Redis.
+Reconnection uses a debounce timer to avoid unnecessary reconnect storms.
+- **Spring Boot** serves as the backend framework, exposing APIs for prefix management and providing a metrics endpoint.
+- **Prometheus + Grafana** collect and visualize application metrics, including BGP message rates, prefix activity, and system performance.

 ## Tech Stack

 - **Java 17 (OpenJDK)** — Core programming language
-- **Spring Boot 3** — Reactive backend with WebFlux and metrics with Actuator
+- **Spring Boot 3** — Reactive backend with WebFlux and Actuator
-- **PostgreSQL + TimescaleDB** — For future historical prefix storage and queries
+- **Kafka** — Event sourcing for prefix tracking history and event replay
+- **Redis** — Real-time state store for active prefix tracking
 - **Docker + Docker Compose** — Simplified containerized deployment
 - **Prometheus** — Metrics collection
 - **Grafana** — Dashboarding and visualization